Takeaways

 How does property management CRM software work?

-CRM property management software works by collecting all the resident and prospect data you need and storing it in one place.
-You can then use that data to understand your residents and prospects and have better interactions with them.
+CRM property management software collects all the resident and prospect data you need and stores it in one place.
+You can then use that data to better understand your residents and prospects and to improve interactions with them.

 The types of data stored by many CRMs include: